Y-kz918/Yuktha-Langgraph-MAT496/README.md

 # MODULE 2

 video 1- Learnt how to define state schemas in LangGraph using three different methods: TypedDict, dataclass, and Pydantic.
 Each method provides a way to structure the data used in the graph's state.
 Learnt how these schemas help manage and update the state as the graph runs.
 I also noticed that Pydantic stands out because it offers built-in runtime validation, which the other two don’t provide by default.
+Changes made: Added own examples towards the end of the source code.
 Tweaked code: https://github.com/Y-kz918/Yuktha-Langgraph-MAT496/blob/main/MODULE%202/state_schema%20(1).ipynb